StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 ### Instructions:

 #### Create a Context and Provider:
-1. Create a new file TaskContext.tsx in the src/context folder.
+1. Create a new file `TaskContext.tsx` in the `src/context` folder.
-2. Define a TaskContext and TaskProvider to manage the task state and provide it to the component tree.
+2. Define a TaskContext and TaskProvider to manage the task state and provide it to the component tree:
+   - In TaskContext.tsx, define a context named TaskContext.
+   - Create a TaskProvider component that will manage the task state and provide it to the component tree.
+   - This will help you understand how to share state across multiple components using context.

 #### Update page.tsx to Use the Context:

+1. Use the `useContext` hook:
+   - Import the useContext hook from React at the top of your file.
-1. Use the useContext hook to access the task state and the function to add new tasks.
+   - Use the useContext hook to access the task state and the function to add new tasks.
+2. Add an input field and a button:
-2. Add an input field and a button to the page component.
+   - Add an input field and a button to your page component.
+   - Use the input field to enter new task titles.
+3. Implement the `addTask` function:
-3. Implement the addTask function to add a new task to the task list.
+   - Implement the `addTask` function to add a new task to the task list.
-4. The new task is added to the state, and the input field is cleared after the task is added.
+   - When the button is clicked, the new task should be added to the state, and the input field should be cleared.
+   - This will help you understand how to handle form inputs and update state using context.